LincyMuema/DataApp/README.md

 # Data Analytic Chart Page
-A streamlined, full-stack web application that allows users to transform raw CSV data into meaningful visual insights.
+A web application that allows users to transform raw CSV data into meaningful visual insights.
 By uploading a file and selecting specific axes, the app automatically calculates statistical averages (means) and renders them in a clean, interactive bar chart.

 ## Features Overview
 * **Secure File Upload:** Upload `.csv` files directly to a managed backend directory.